The Leadership Costs Your P&L Isn't Tracking.

 This isn’t because they don’t exist.
 It’s because they’re diffuse — spread across turnover, productivity loss, recruitment cycles, locum fees, team disengagement, and the quiet departure of high performers who never explained why they left.

 When a hospital loses a veterinarian, the immediate visible cost is the locum coverage.
-But the full cost includes the time spent recruiting, the onboarding investment in the next hire, the productivity gap during transition, and — if the departure was driven by leadership failure — the likely recurrence of the same problem with the next person in the role.
+The full cost includes recruiting time, the onboarding investment in the next hire, the productivity gap during transition, and — if the departure was driven by leadership failure — the near-certain recurrence of the same problem with the next person in the role.

 Turnover Is a Leadership Line Item

-Veterinary medicine is not immune to this.
-And yet the profession invests heavily in clinical training, equipment, and facilities — and almost nothing in the leadership development of the people responsible for retaining the teams using all of that infrastructure.
+Veterinary medicine is not exempt from this dynamic.
+And yet the profession invests heavily in clinical training, equipment, and facilities while investing almost nothing in the leadership development of the people responsible for retaining the teams using all of that infrastructure.

 The Patterns That Precede Every Resignation